juan-ivan-NV/Btc_trading/README.md

 # Notes

-Results are not always the same, sometimes one model perfoms better than other, for example when I start with first testings ARIMA forecastings fited close to the real price, in this case RNN's are not working as good as desired because the data is not enough to train them.
+Results are not always the same, sometimes one model perfoms better than other, for example when I started with first testings ARIMA forecastings fited closer to the real price, in this case RNN's are not working as good as desired because the data is not enough to train them.

-In next stages I will try forecastings with data by hour and windows of 24 data.
+In next stages I will try forecastings with data by hour and windows of 24 data...